Last Updated: 11/14/21 – Bastogne Visitor Guide

 A Day in Bastogne

-In order to give you a better perspective of what Bastogne is like, and how moving these memorials and this museum are, we have provided a short video for you below.
+In order to give you a better perspective of what Bastogne is like, and how moving these memorials and this museum are, we have provided a short video for you to review in my Bastogne Visitor Guide below.
 We were very moved during our visit, and hopefully this video will help show you just how moving this place can be.

 Bastogne Memorials Today